Speed Analyzer—Easily identify bottlenecks on your website

 As a solution, I combined the best aspects of those tests into one WordPress speed optimization plugin—the Speed Analyzer was born.
 This comprehensive WordPress speed optimization plugin analyzes your WordPress website’s performance, compares results, and generates PDF reports.

-Suppose you are interested in identifying speed-related bottlenecks, improving your WordPress website speed, or automating the process of producing speed reports in your agency.
+Suppose you are interested in identifying speed-related bottlenecks, improving your WordPress website’s speed, or automating the production of speed reports in your agency.
 In that case, Speed Analyzer, with its powerful PDF reporting, is a tool you must try.

 FAQ